ShreyaJakharC/airbnbMongoDB/README.md

     last_scraped: '2023-03-19',
     source: 'city scrape',
     name: 'Nashville Charm',
     description: "30 day plus rental - book for one month and then discuss longer rental option.
-Turn of century bungalow in East Nashville with city park, greenway and river behind house.
-Walk to shops, eateries and music venues.
-Downtown located 19 blocks away.
-Rental unit is accessed through front door of home and located on second floor.
-The furnished space includes a combined sitting room with desk, kitchenette and wardrobe, a master bath with jacuzzi and shower, and a small bedroom with double bed.<br /><br /><b>The space</b><br />My husband and I have lived in our 1920's historic bungalow for almost 25 years.
-It backs up to city park with a 9 mile greenway along the river, is located 19 blocks from downtown (bus stop 3 doors away), within walking distance of hip East Nashville neighborhood eateries/clubs/shops and 1 block to golf course and tennis courts.
-Rental unit is accessed through front door of home and is located on second floor.
-The furnished space includes a combined sitting room with d",
-    neighborhood_overview: "Historic East Nashville is home to many new and old favorite eateries (from barbeque and meat-n-three's to French and Italian cuisine and everything in between- including beloved Mas Taco's and Prince's Hot Chicken), art galleries, music venues, wine bar, micro beer outlets, etc. Our home is 15 minutes from the airport, 19 blocks from downtown Nashville, backs up to Shelby Park with a duck pond and 9 mile greenway along the river, a public golf course at the end of the street and tennis court across the park opening.
-Some guests spend their time at the lower Broadway honkey-tonks while others enjoy the local eateries and small music venues throughout our Little-Five Points neighborhood.
+Turn ...the lower Broadway honkey-tonks while others enjoy the local eateries and small music venues throughout our Little-Five Points neighborhood.
 Within 15 minutes of most major universities, hospitals, drug and grocery stores and other needed services.
 East Nashville really does have it all!",
     picture_url: 'https://a0.muscache.com/pictures/miso/Hosting-6422/original/c1ff6506-8d8b-4ccf-927a-0e2275270879.jpeg',
     host_id: 12172,
     host_url: 'https://www.airbnb.com/users/show/12172',
     host_name: 'Michele',
     host_since: '2009-04-03',
     host_location: 'Nashville, TN',
-    host_about: "My husband and I are parents of 5 grown children, living in various places in the US attending school/working.
-We've lived in East Nashville for 20 years.
-My husband, Collier, is a recently retired public defender and I am self-employed, having previously worked with various non-profit organizations and continuing to mediate and write.
-Most of my non-profit work was with community-based economic development organizations, racial and social justice groups, mentally and physically challenged people and women-focused efforts.
-We especially like activists, artists, adventurers and visionaries, but anyone wanting to travel to Nashville and get a real feel for our small town/ city and its friendly inhabitants would be happy staying with us.
-We live a simple life and believe in radical hospitality because we are all visitors in this world.",
+    host_about: "My husband and I are parents of 5 grown children, living in various places in the US ...believe in radical hospitality because we are all visitors in this world.",
     host_response_time: 'within an hour',
     host_response_rate: '100%',
     host_acceptance_rate: '0%',